 Let’s be honest, we all want perfect skin and to look our very best at all times.
 We’re here to help you.
 At Refine Clinic, Dr. Natalia Bratu is familiar with most dermatology issues from Acne, Moles and Eczema to skin cancers.
 She is a registered IMC doctor who has 15 years of experience in Medicine.

 How do we define Acne?
 Well, acne is also known as acne vulgaris.
-It is a common skin condition which leads to an outbreak of blackheads, whiteheads and pus-filled spots.
+It is a common skin condition that leads to an outbreak of blackheads, whiteheads, and pus-filled spots.
 Acne vulgaris is usually triggered by hormonal changes that occur during puberty.
-It can appear in so many places around the body from the neck, back face and chest.
-During adolescence this will generally get worse.
+It can appear in so many places around the body from the neck, back face, and chest.
+During adolescence, this will generally get worse.

 Scarring is most likely to take place when someone has severe acne.
 This will ultimately caus a lack of confidence.

 Many people who haven’t found over-the-counter products to be effective have contacted us for advice.
 Treatments can take between to 2-3 months but once they get to work, they are very effective.
 Your recommended treatment plan is subject to how severe your acne is.
 This will all be discussed with you during a consultation with Natalia.